 - The Big Bang Theory: The guys' apartment is this (due to Sheldon's OCD habits).
 Penny's, on the other hand, is usually a mess.
 Sheldon even commented that Penny's apartment is just disorganized, not dirty.
 (This after he straightens it up.)

-- How I Met Your Mother: half-averted.
+- How I Met Your Mother: Zig-Zagged.
 The couch area is usually rather clean but the rear area frequently has some of Ted's W.I.P. (ranging from drawings and assignments to 7' Empire State Building models) left out in the open and the bedrooms are realistically messy.
 Barney's apartment, on the other hand, is always terrifyingly clean.